-This page provides an overview of FEMA's efforts in support of dam safety training nationwide.
-It is geared toward general audiences wishing to learn more about dam safety training and FEMA's involvement with it.
+This page provides an overview of FEMA's efforts in support of dam safety training nationwide and a calendar of upcoming courses.

-Since the inception of the National Dam Safety Program (NDSP) in 1979, the Federal Emergency Management Agency (FEMA) has supported a strong, collaborative training program for dam safety professionals and dam owners.
+Since the inception of the National Dam Safety Program (NDSP) in 1979, FEMA has supported a strong, collaborative training program for dam safety professionals and dam owners.
 With NDSP training funds, FEMA has been able to expand existing training programs, begin new initiatives to keep pace with evolving technology, and enhance the sharing of expertise between the Federal and state sectors.

 Training activities conducted under the NDSP fall under one of three components: